vuestorefront/mage2vuestorefront/README.md

 ### Elastic 7 Support

-By default, Vue Storefront API docker files and config are based on Elastic 5.6.
+By default, Alokai API docker files and config are based on Elastic 5.6.
 We plan to change the default Elastic version to 7 with the 1.11 stable release.
 As for now, the [Elastic 7 support](https://github.com/DivanteLtd/vue-storefront-api/pull/342) is marked as **experimental**.

 In order to index data to Elastic 7 please make sure you set the proper `apiVersion` in the `config.js`: